manojramesh-io/ROS2-ESP32-Serial-Bridge/README.md

 - There is an auto timeout (default 2s) so you need to keep sending commands for it to keep moving
 - PID parameter order is PDI (?)
 - Motor speed is in counts per loop
-- Default baud rate 57600
+- Default baud rate 115200
 - Needs carriage return (CR)
 - Make sure serial is enabled (user in dialout group)
-- Check out the original readme for more
+- Check out the original through link

 ## TODO (maybe)
 - Document PID tuning